Row wavy Shape Decorative svg added to top

 Ways to think of grant mandates to help fund your marketing goals (helpful table):

 While some grant mandates may be similar, also pay attention to what they won’t cover.
 For example, some grants and programs will cover consulting but not implementation.
-Others might require the project outcomes through training instead of doing the work for you.
+Others might require the project focuses on training instead of doing the work for you, or to offset the costs of tools and subscriptions that make marketing easier.
 Here is a helpful table to generate some ideas:

 Grant MandateGoals & Outcomes